dkosmari/gnome-shell-extension-totp/README.md

 Installing from sources
 -----------------------

-To create an installable .zip file, run the script `./bundle.sh`.
-It can be installed by running the `./install.sh` script.
+To create an installable .zip file, run:

+    ./bundle.sh

+Then to install it, run:

+    ./install.sh

 Importing and exporting URIs